almlab/info/comp-resources/aws/jupyter_on_aws.md

 If you want the notebook to continue running after you log off, remember to run
 > nohup jupyter notebook

+## Troubleshooting ##
+If you're working on R in a conda environment, you need to install IRkernel: https://anaconda.org/r/r-irkernel

 <br><br>
 ### If you need to fix something, I followed this tutorial to get setup.
 To fix things, you might need to look at this directory (I did): */home/ubuntu/.local/share/jupyter*